cuiyongbo/hello-world/my_wiki/programmer_note/linux_system_call/signal_manual.rst

       int sigaddset(sigset_t *set, int signum);
       int sigdelset(sigset_t *set, int signum);
       int sigismember(const sigset_t *set, int signum);

-**DESCRIPTION**

-   These functions allow the manipulation of POSIX signal sets.

    ``sigemptyset()`` initializes the signal set given by set to empty, with all signals excluded from the set.